OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 “Whoever flees from the terror will fall into a pit, and whoever climbs out of the pit will be caught in a snare; for I will bring on Moab the year of her punishment,” declares the Lord.

 ## Jeremiah 48:45
-“In the shadow of Heshbon the fugitives stand helpless, for a fire has gone out from Heshbon, a blaze from the midst of Sihon; it burns the foreheads of Moab, the skulls of the noisy boasters.
+“In the shadow of Heshbon the fugitives stand helpless, for a fire has gone out from Heshbon, a blaze from the midst of Sihon; it burns the foreheads of Moab, the skulls of the loud boasters.

 ## Jeremiah 48:46
 Woe to you, Moab!
 The people of Chemosh are destroyed; your sons are taken into exile and your daughters into captivity.